tomdiggle/tomdiggle.com/source/_posts/2014-06-06-swift-resources.markdown

 The other day I managed to sit down and start to get to grips with Apple's new programming language Swift.
 Already there appears to be a huge amount of top quality learning material.
 Below I have listed resources that I found useful.

 ## Apple
 The first place to look is Apple's developer site.
-There's lots of material here from the official Swift blog to videos from WWDC 2014 and of course the Swift book.
+There's lots of material, from the official Swift blog to videos of WWDC 2014 sessions and of course the Swift book.

 - [Swift Blog](https://developer.apple.com/swift/blog/)
 - [The Swift Book](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/)